Skip to content

 During this period, no further interaction with the deployment are possible.

-TIP - To batch the upload of multiple
+Batch the upload of multiple

 If you need to batch the upload of multiple extension before re-deploying it, simply add ?apply=false at the end of the url to skip the automatic redeployment.